National University of Singapore Faculty of Law

 The National University of Singapore Faculty of Law (NUS Law) is Singapore's oldest law school.
 NUS Law was initially established in 1956 as the Department of Law in the University of Malaya, and subsequently, University of Singapore.
 After its establishment, NUS Law was Singapore's only law school for half a century, until the subsequent establishment of the SMU School of Law in 2007 and the SUSS School of Law in 2017.
-NUS Law is currently located at the NUS Bukit Timah Campus.
 The current dean of NUS Law is Andrew Simester.
-Internationally, NUS Law has been ranked twelfth by the QS World University Rankings by Subject in 2024 and eleventh by the Times Higher Education World University Rankings by Subject in 2024.
+Internationally, NUS Law is Asia's highest ranked law school, and has been ranked sixth in the world by the QS World University Rankings by Subject in 2026 and eleventh by the Times Higher Education World University Rankings by Subject in 2024.